 Maternity and pregnancy discrimination is unfortunately still very common, and here we explain how to negotiate an exit from your employer if you are experiencing it.
-You can also read our 10 tips for returning from maternity leave.
+You can also read our separate page: 10 tips for returning from maternity leave.

 What is maternity and pregnancy discrimination?